To my little boys,

 People that make us all feel like we can work together to make things right again.

 It’s never easy to make good choices and it’s pretty impossible to make them all of the time but that isn’t a good enough excuse to sit back and do nothing.

 I hope that we can do what we need to so that you and future generations have a chance.

 We won’t stop trying.

-Our World is too precious a sacrifice.
+Our World and your future is too precious a sacrifice.

 *15 year old Greta Thunberg has been protesting since August about inaction on climate change.
 She used these words in a speech she made.